 “More than 1 crore people are trying to register that is why the server is facing issues.” – RS Sharma, CEO, National Health Authority

-The users (18-44 years of age) were not able to register themselves for the COVID vaccination and took the issue to social media in no time.
+The users (18-44 years of age) could not register for the COVID vaccination on their web page or app and took the issue to social media in no time.
+Building scalable web apps means the app can handle a huge data stream without breaking down.

 As of now, the app and the website are loading fine, and users can register themselves on the portal.
 Reacting to the issue that emerged due to the heavy traffic, Aarogya Setu handle tweeted: